Ashley Scenic River

 Recreational Access

 The Ashley Scenic River may be experienced and enjoyed from several historic properties as well as public parks and boat landings, which are listed below in order from upstream to downstream locations.
+Additional river-access information is featured maps of the Ashley River Blue Tail provided by Dorchester County and American Rivers.

-Richard H. Rosebrock Park – Provides walking trails to the upper Ashley River just upstream from Bacons Bridge.
-The site is on the south bank and accessed from Beech Hill Road.
+Richard H. Rosebrock Park – This public park is located just upstream from Bacons Bridge on the south bank of the Ashley River and accessed from Beech Hill Road.
+The park provides walking trails to the Ashley River, a playground, restrooms, and picnic shelters.

 Colonial Dorchester State Historic Site – This location is one of the earliest European settlements in South Carolina.
 It is the townsite of Dorchester, a trading village started in 1696.
 Today the site features ongoing archaeological surveys, historic structures, exhibits, and walking trails along the Ashley River.
 The site is located off Dorchester Road in Summerville.